 - No tickets will be sold at the door.

-- Name of the organization hosting the party.
+- Name of the organization(s) hosting the event, plus contact information.

 - When and where tickets will be available.

 - The need to have ID with your ticket for admission, Any faculty or staff member can ask to see ID at any time and reserves the right to deny entry.

 - Every guest who attends a large event must be a guest of a Utica College student.
 Only one guest per student will be allowed.

 Sponsoring organizations will also enforce the “once you pay, you stay” rule.
 This rule applies to people who pay for the party and then either loiter in the lounge or leave the event venue building, only to return minutes or hours later.
 The rule requires people to pay for the event and then remain inside the venue.
 If they leave the building they shall not be readmitted.
 If a Campus Safety Officer or a Utica College faculty or staff member asks someone to leave, they must leave immediately, or face consequences.